 According to data published by non-profit organization Legionella.org, as many as 18,000 people are diagnosed with Legionnaire’s Disease each year in the United States alone.
 The Centers for Disease Control and Prevention stated that one-tenth of those diagnosed with the illness will end up being fatal cases and that many cases likely go undiagnosed due to Legionellosis symptoms being so similar to those of other illnesses.
 The bacterium responsible for the illness can be found anywhere fresh water is found, and breathing in infected mists from shower heads or water features is a common way to contract the illness.

 Seek medical attention if you think you may have contracted Legionnaire’s Disease.
 This illness can result in serious, life-changing injuries including massive organ failure if left untreated.
 Be sure to document all expenses related to treatment, including medical bills and lost wages, and consider places where the illness may have been contracted for the purposes of investigation.

 If you or a loved one have suffered injuries from organ failure due to Legionnaire’s Disease, legal help is just a call or a click away.
-The experienced organ failure lawyers in Hawaii at Kurzban Kurzban, Weinger, Tetzeli & Pratt P.A. offer consultations free of charge.
-They will examine the details of your case and help guide you through the legal system so you can get the financial compensation you deserve as a victim.
+The experienced organ failure lawyers in Hawaii at Kurzban Kurzban, Tetzeli & Pratt P.A. offer consultations free of charge.
+Therir personal injury lawyers will examine the details of your case and help guide you through the legal system so you can get the financial compensation you deserve as a victim.
 Don’t suffer alone another day—call now.